-Start Small and Grow Incrementally.
+Start Small and Grow Incrementally

 The first step is an internal audit.
-It is time to benchmark your starting point, learn the needs of your customers, identify pain points and problem areas for your team and customers.
+It is time to benchmark your starting point, learn the needs of your customers, and identify pain points and problem areas for your team and customers.
 Google analytics, your current CRM, and other tracking tools can provide key baseline data points.
 From here, you can review bounce rates, most successful CTAs, and current site optimization.
 The updates you can make in this step include testing new pieces of content and making changes to your layout design.
 During this process, it is important to pay special attention to your current platform’s capabilities.
 Is there room to grow to step two?

-When your current system has been optimized and there are resources available grow – it is time for step two.
+When your current system has been optimized and there are resources available to grow – it is time for step two.
 Step two requires the decision that financial institutions dread – choosing the right platform.
 If you have invested in a content management system (CMS) in the past few years and it isn’t performing, don’t assume you need a new one without understanding why it isn’t effective.
 Make your website as modern as possible.
 Include adequate help and tools to allow the customer to self-serve as they learn, compare, shop, and validate your company’s products and services.
 Again, make sure the mobile experience is a priority and consider other factors you will need to build in to continue building relationships with your customers.
 A modern website is interactive, lead-generating, and transactional.
 Other features of core solutions that you must be focusing on are listed below.
 How many items on this list can your current solution tackle?

 - Communication and seamless integration with other customer-facing systems.

 - Built-in automated workflows with approval processes for publishing new content.